^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-We are all waiting for the start of the summer season to get enough of these vegetables from the garden, as well as make preparations for the winter.
-But having a diagnosis of gastritis, you need to be careful in choosing them to rule out an exacerbation of the disease.
-So can tomatoes for gastritis?
+We are all waiting for the summer season to start, to get our fill of real vegetables, from the garden, and also to make preparations for the winter.
+But having a diagnosis of "gastritis", you need to be careful when choosing them, to avoid exacerbation of the disease.
+So, can you eat tomatoes with gastritis?

-Tomatoes are an important source of nutrition for the entire population of the world.
-Its world production is estimated at about 159 million tons, and the average annual consumption of fresh tomatoes is 18 kg per European and 8 kg per capita in the United States.
-[1] In the past few years, tomato consumption has increased even more, as tomatoes are marketed both fresh and in processed products such as soups, juices, mashed potatoes and sauces.
-[2]
+Tomatoes are an important source of nutrition for the entire world population.
+Their global production is estimated at about 159 million tons, and the average annual consumption of fresh tomatoes is 18 kg per European and 8 kg per capita in the United States. [ 1 ] In recent years, tomato consumption has increased further, as tomatoes are marketed both fresh and in processed products such as soups, juices, purees, and sauces. [ 2 ]

-Gastritis is the general name for inflammatory and inflammatory-dystrophic conditions of the gastric mucosa.
-Chronic gastritis has two forms: neatrophic and atrophic.
-These are forms of gastritis that represent different stages of the same lifelong disease.
-[3], [4]It includes such concepts as a violation of its secretory function, processes of regeneration of epithelial cells, their atrophy, the replacement with time of the glands of the mucous membrane on fibrous tissue.
+Gastritis is a general term for inflammatory and inflammatory-dystrophic conditions of the gastric mucosa.
+Chronic gastritis has two forms: non-atrophic and atrophic.
+These are forms of gastritis that represent different stages of the same lifelong disease. [ 3 ], [ 4 ] It includes such concepts as a violation of its secretory function, the processes of regeneration of epithelial cells, their atrophy, and the replacement of the glands of the mucous membrane with fibrous tissue over time.

-Gastritis with high acidity occurs due to excessive synthesis of hydrochloric acid.
-All spicy, sour, fatty, coarse foods irritate the walls of the organ and provoke additional secretion of gastric juice.
+Gastritis with increased acidity occurs due to excessive synthesis of hydrochloric acid.
+All spicy, sour, fatty, coarse food irritates the walls of the organ and provokes additional secretion of gastric juice.

-Based on the chemical composition of a tomato, in which there are a lot of organic acids (malic, oxalic, citric, tartaric, succinic), folic and ascorbic acids, volatile alcohols and fiber are present, [5]we can definitely say that this is the product that will become an irritant for a diseased organ.
+Based on the chemical composition of tomatoes, which contain a lot of organic acids (malic, oxalic, citric, tartaric, succinic), folic and ascorbic acid, volatile alcohols and fiber are present, [ 5 ] we can definitely say that this is the product that will irritate the diseased organ.

-This form of gastritis means the presence of small defects - erosion on the gastric mucosa.
-Its chronic course is accompanied by periods of exacerbations and remissions.
-[6]In the first case, a special dietary nutrition system is required that completely eliminates the mechanical, chemical, or thermal effects of food.
-The tomato on the menu is inappropriate.
+This form of gastritis means the presence of small defects - erosions on the gastric mucosa.
+Its chronic course is accompanied by periods of exacerbations and remissions. [ 6 ] In the first case, a special dietary nutrition system is required, which completely excludes mechanical, chemical or thermal effects of food.
+Tomatoes are inappropriate on the menu here.

-With a long lull without pain, heaviness in the stomach, or other symptoms characteristic of the disease, you can occasionally afford a small ripe sugar fruit weighing no more than 100 g.
+During a long lull without pain, heaviness in the stomach, or other symptoms characteristic of the disease, you can occasionally allow yourself a small ripe sugar fruit weighing no more than 100g.

-Atrophic gastritis is difficult to treat, the mucous membrane of the organ is thinned, the glands poorly produce secretions, useful substances are poorly absorbed, which is why vitamin deficiency is often present.
+Atrophic gastritis is difficult to treat, the organ's mucous membrane is thinned, the glands produce little secretion, nutrients are poorly absorbed, which is why vitamin deficiency is often present.

-After eating, pain in the epigastrium, severity, nausea appear.
+After eating, there is pain in the epigastrium, heaviness, and nausea.

 This diagnosis requires a special approach to nutrition, and food should contain a lot of protein and fiber, vitamins and minerals.
 Vegetables can be eaten both raw and cooked (steamed, boiled or baked).
 Tomatoes are on the list of recommended products.